 Jodie’s work at Fidelity Investments centers on bringing sophisticated investment tools to users with clarity and speed.
-Her work on the flagship mobile app includes: a redesigned Option Chain & Trade experience that combines user-friendly, data-driven design with powerful functionality, a new end-to-end Equity Trade flow that helps investors stay confident and connected in every market moment, and a net new Auto Invest capability that makes recurring investing available to customers at all stages of their investing journey.
+Her work on the flagship mobile app includes: a redesigned Option Chain & Trade experience that combines user-friendly, data-driven design with powerful functionality; an updated Equity Trade flow that helps investors stay confident and connected in every market moment; a net new Auto Invest capability that makes recurring investing available to customers at all stages of their investing journey; and a reusable Brokerage Quote that delivers a consistent approach to quote displays across the app.

 About